-If you use our Survivor’s Forum, don’t forget to log out of your account when you have finished your browsing session so no one else can log in as you.
+If you use any forums, don’t forget to log out of your account when you have finished your browsing session so no one else can log in as you.

 All of the above information may not completely hide your tracks.
 Many browser types have features that display recently visited sites.
 The safest way to find information on the internet, would be at a local library, a friend’s house, or at work.

 Visit the Online and digital abuse page on the Women’s Aid site for further information and support.